-For a list of where past and present Music majors have studied and a summary of the courses that they took abroad, check this searchable database.
+For a list of where past and present majors have studied and a summary of the courses they have taken abroad, check this searchable database.
 Note that this is not a definitive list of what is possible and should serve only as a useful guide and planning resource.

 Summer Internships and Research Abroad